 Bitcoin

-Bitcoin is the first cryptocurrency and the most popular one.
-At the same time the underlying bitcoin network is also open sourced and can be used to build other solutions such as SSI.
+Bitcoin is the first cryptocurrency and the most popular.
+The bitcoin network behind it's also open source.
+You can use it to build other solutions, such as SSI.

 It's also the first practical implementation of blockchain technology.